harness/developer-hub/docs/platform/Secrets/Secrets-Management/12-add-hashicorp-vault.md

 To authenticate with Kubernetes Auth, make sure you have created a role in the vault inside `auth/kubernetes/role`.
 This role authorizes the "vault-auth" service account in the default namespace and it gives it the default policy.
 This is also where you'll find the **service account name** and **namespace** that will be used to access the vault endpoint.

 ![](../static/add-hashicorp-vault-27.png)
-For more information, see [Kubernetes Auth Method](https://www.vaultproject.io/docs/auth/kubernetes#configuration).
+For more information, go to [Kubernetes Auth Method](https://www.vaultproject.io/docs/auth/kubernetes#configuration).

 In **Role Name**, enter the role you have configured in the Vault.

 ![](../static/add-hashicorp-vault-28.png)
 In **Service Account Token Path** enter the JSON Web Token (JWT) path.
 This is the path where the JWT token is mounted.
 The default path of this token is `/var/run/secrets/kubernetes.io/serviceaccount/token`.

-For more information, see [Service Account Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).
+For more information, go to [Service Account Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).

 ### Step 2: Select Secret Engine and Version